Reviews You Can Rely On

 Type of Boot All-around winter wear

 The Baffin Chloe earned top marks in every testing category, solidifying its position at the top of the podium.
 This winter boot's quality was apparent in testing, with Baffin's B-Tek Heat and Polywool insulation keeping our feet warm on those bone-chilling days.
+One of the testers said, “This is a seriously warm and comfortable boot.”
 Breathability was excellent with the Diamond Net layering; it kept our feet dry from the inside out, and the suede upper coupled with a 10-inch shaft will keep the storms at bay.
 If your wintery adventures include hikes, this boot is a worthy companion, with a generous outsole we found had great traction.
-Bottom line, the Chloe is the best overall winter boot we've tested for women and is worthy of your consideration.
+“The Cloe is snug, stable, and grippy when marching down slick or snowy slopes,” our testers stated.
+The Chloe is the best overall winter boot we've tested for women and is worthy of consideration.

 The Chloe isn't the lightest boot tested, with our size 7 pair weighing 2.5 pounds.
 It is also a bit bulkier than other options, making for a relatively clunky boot if you're searching for more casual winter footwear.
 The Baffin Escalate is a lighter option, weighing only 1.25 pounds.
-While its performance can't match the Chloe, it is lighter weight and still offers acceptable weather protection and comfort.
+While its performance can't match the Chloe, it is lighter and still offers acceptable weather protection and comfort.
 It is also one of the warmest options we tested, outmatched only by the Chloe.
 While we didn't mind the look of the Chloe, some may prefer a more stylish boot such as the UGG Adirondack III, though they aren't quite as warm and can't match the Chloe for traction, plus you'll have to pay a premium for the UGG branding.
 These considerations are ultimately nitpicky, and the Baffin Chloe is still an incredible women's boot that effortlessly takes first place in this category.

 Read more: Baffin Chloe review